ofrighil/reimburser/README.md

 The header is required in this file.
 The three most important columns here are "reimbursee", "cost", and "reimbursers".
 Each row denotes a payment made by the reimbursee during the trip.
-The cost is the cost of the payment, to be split amongst the reimbursers.
+The cost is the cost of the payment, to be split equally amongst the reimbursers.
 If the payment needs to be split amongst all participants, then "reimbursers" row element can be left blank.
 However, if only a subset of participants need to reimburse the reimbursee, those participants should be listed there.
 In this case, the reimbursee should also